wellyshen/react-cool-starter/README.md

 You can also use [istanbul's ignore hints](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md#ignoring-code-for-coverage-purposes) to specify specific lines of code to skip instrumenting.

-## Known Issue
+## Troubleshooting

-If the hot reloading doesn't working, it might caused by the following error.
-To solve this problem, just click the **refresh button** from your browser.
+* If the hot reloading doesn't working, it might caused by the following error.
+To solve the problem, just click the **refresh button** from your browser.

 > Refused to execute script from 'app.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.

+* If you run the example of the app.
+And you encounter the checksum error like below, try to restart the server to solve the problem. (it's a react universal issue, this solution might not works for your further developing scenarios)

+> (client) <noscript data-reacti
+(server) <div data-reactid=".1

 ## To Do...